 carrots, parsnips, celery, green peppers, parsley

-Ways to Prevent Oral Allergy Syndrome Symptoms
+Possible Ways to Prevent Symptoms

 Avoidance of some problematic foods may not be necessary.
 There are certain food preparation techniques which may enable a person to eat a food that otherwise produces OAS.
-One advantage of oral allergy syndrome proteins compared to the allergenic proteins in a traditional food allergy is that the OAS ones change their shape or break down when heated.
+One advantage of oral allergy syndrome proteins compared to the allergenic proteins in a true food allergy is that the OAS ones tend to change their shape or break down when heated.
 This may prevent the immune system from recognizing them.

 Many people with oral allergy syndrome can eat allergenic foods if they prepare them in a certain way.
-Please note that if you have experienced a serious case of oral allergy syndrome or if you have a traditional food allergy, none of the food preparation techniques described below must be tried.
+Please note that if you have experienced a serious case of oral allergy syndrome or if you have a true food allergy, none of the food preparation techniques described below must be tried.
 The food that you are allergic to must be completely avoided.
 For people who experience mild to moderate oral allergy syndrome, though, the following strategies may enable some problematic foods to be eaten.

 Eat Cooked Food